Increasing Your Risk Of Cancer

 Talc is a naturally occurring powder, made up of magnesium and silicone.
 While studies first came out in the 1970s linking talc to ovarian cancer, it wasn’t until recently that the risk became more publicized.
 The studies have found a link between talc use and ovarian cancer, with one researcher noting that for every six talcum powder users who develop ovarian cancer, one person’s development of cancer may be due to the use of talc.
 Talc crystals can get embedded in the ovarian tissue, which may contribute to the development of cancer.

 Despite these studies, the Food and Drug Administration has not yet issued warnings.
 Talc, when inhaled can also cause problems.
 According to the American Cancer Society, some studies show that inhaling talc can increase a person’s risk of lung cancer.
 However, the studies are inconclusive because individuals who may have been exposed to long-term talc inhalation, may also have inhaled other carcinogens.
-At the end of the day, if you have ovarian cancer, you may want to consider speaking to a personal injury lawyer in Rome and Atlanta, Georgia.
+At the end of the day, if you have ovarian cancer, you may want to consider speaking to a personal injury lawyer in Rome, Georgia.
 The Finnell Firm has more than 40 years of legal experience helping individuals seek compensation for their medical expenses, lost wages, pain and suffering, and other damages.

 Do I Have A Case Against Johnson & Johnson?